 There is an area of our lives in which it is very easy to see or project unrealistic or irrational expectations, and that is the future.
 Because the future has not yet occurred, many of us hold false beliefs about what will occur, such as about ourselves.
 I suppose that most of us have had the experience of believing that someone we are enamoured of is favourably disposed towards us.
 We fit the facts of the person’s behaviour into a pattern of acquaintance, interest, attraction, mutual passion, marriage or relationship, and so on.
 But it is not only in matters of love that our human tendency to see patterns where none exist can mislead us.
 The inventor sees oneself becoming wealthy and renowned due to one’s brilliant original invention; the athlete sees oneself winning a gold medal or championship in one’s sport; the scientist imagines one’s research being rewarded with a Nobel Prize; the actor or musician hears the ecstatic applause of the adoring crowd; the parent sees one’s child becoming successful or famous in some field of endeavour; and the author sees oneself becoming celebrated for one’s latest book, which is read admiringly by millions of people worldwide.
 Many of these visions of what we believe will happen in the future are just as ephemeral and unreal as the shapes that we see in clouds.
 Even in more mundane matters, such as buying a house, many people see patterns based solely on what has happened in the recent past, such as constantly rising real estate prices.
-In order to pay the mortgage on the house, most people assume that they will continue to earn money by working, or that, in the worst case scenario, they can resell the house at the same or a higher price, which, however, does not always turn out to be true.
+In order to pay the mortgage on the house, most people assume that they will continue to earn money by working, or that, in the worst-case scenario, they can resell the house at the same or a higher price, which, however, does not always turn out to be true.